Compliance with Education Law Article 129-A and Article 129-B

 Article 129B "Enough is Enough" Annual Aggregate Data Reports

-Article 129-B “Enough is Enough” data will be collected in the IRS Data Exchange (IDEx).
-To access the IDEx, go to the NYSED Application Business Portal and click on log in in the upper right-hand corner and log in using your SEDDAS account user name and password.
+The annual aggregate data reports are collected in the Department’s IRS Data Exchange (IDEx).
+Institutions can access the IDEx on the NYSED Application Business Portal (https://portal.nysed.gov/abp).
+Click on “log in” in the upper right-hand corner and log in using your SEDDAS account username and password.
 If you do not already have a SEDDAS account to access the IDEx please reach out to your institution’s President or Director of Institutional Research as they can set up accounts for those who need them.
-For more information on the IDEx, accounts, etc. please visit higheredsupport.nysed.gov.
+For more information on the IDEx, accounts please visit: https://higheredsupport.nysed.gov/hc/en-us .

 This guidance document is joint guidance of the State Education Department and the New York State Office of Campus Safety.
 It is intended to assist colleges and universities in complying with Education Law Article129-B, as added by Chapter 76 of the Laws of 2015, relating to the establishment of sexual assault, dating violence, domestic violence and stalking prevention and response policies and procedures.
 Article 129-B includes §§ 6439-6449 of the Education Law.